quinncomendant/restickler/README.md

 # restickler

 A wrapper for [restic](https://restic.net/) that supervises back up, test restore, forget, prune, and check.
-Designed for macOS but it should also work on Linux.
+Designed for macOS, but works on Linux too.

 ## Features